garrettgman/garrettgman.github.io/foundations.md

     You can think of an observation as a snapshot of the world.
 An observation shows what a group of variables looked like together for a brief moment before they changed.

-Natural laws deal with variables, but they operate on values that are measured in the same observation.
-For example, the law $$F = MA$$ states that when you measure a particle's force, mass, and acceleration _at the same time_, you will observe trios of values such that
+Natural laws deal with variables, but they operate on values that appear in the same observation.
+For example, the law $$F = MA$$ states that when you measure a particle's force, mass, and acceleration _at the same time_, you will observe a trio of values such that

 $$f_{1} = m_{1} * a_{1}$$